 (H) Quorum and manner of action.

-(1) A majority of the voting members of the board shall be present in person at any meeting in order to constitute a quorum for the transaction of business at such meeting and, except as otherwise hereinafter provided, the act of the majority of the trustees present at any such meeting at which a quorum is present shall be the act of the board.
+(1) A majority of the voting members of the board shall be present, either in person or via means of electronic communication, as stipulated in paragraph (H)(2) of this policy, at any meeting in order to constitute a quorum for the transaction of business at such meeting and, except as otherwise hereinafter provided, the act of the majority of the trustees present at any such meeting at which a quorum is present shall be the act of the board.

-(2) The concurrence of a majority of the voting members of the board shall be necessary to elect or remove the president or a member of the faculty of the university on tenure as defined by the board.
+(3) The concurrence of a majority of the voting members of the board shall be necessary to elect or remove the president or a tenured member of the faculty as defined by the board.
 A roll call vote is necessary when electing or removing a president or a member of the faculty of the university.
 A roll call vote is also necessary in order to adjourn into executive session.
-On all other matters, a voice vote shall be sufficient.
+On all other matters, unless one or more trustees are participating via means of electronic communication, a voice vote shall be sufficient.

 (1) The responsibilities of each standing committee shall be to consider proposals referred to it by the board, initiated by the university administration, or originated within the committee in its area of activity; to provide strategic oversight and make recommendations thereon, subject to confirmation and approval by the board.
 The committee shall also undertake any special duties as may be delegated by the board.